datafundamentals/appwriter.com/site/principles/index.md

 - This game is not expected to remain static.
 The market is always ratcheting up, so should we.
 - The point of the game is not to get points relative to other players, but to use the points to ratchet up your job prospects
-- Boltups are provided to allow you to focus on electives, not the gameboard
+- dF is provided to allow you to focus on electives, not the gameboard
 - Two players with the same points should always be unequal in both effort and capability
 - Points are always self awarded and can always be cheated.
 - Graphics design does not carry points but will often get you farther than points will, in the market